 - 4 tablespoons brown sugar

-- 2 cups powdered sugar
+- 2 cups confectioners' sugar

 - 1/2 cup almond butter

-Place pineapple and water in a small saucepan on medium heat.
+- Place crushed pineapple and water in a small saucepan on medium heat.
 Bring to a boil and reduce to a simmer.

 - Mix in brown sugar.

-Stir occasionally and reduce the mixture for about fifteen minutes or until most of the liquid is gone.
+- Stir occasionally and reduce the mixture for about fifteen minutes or until most of the liquid is gone.

-Remove from heat and set aside to cool to room temperature.
+- Remove from heat and set aside to cool to room temperature.

-In a medium-sized mixing bowl, mix cream cheese and butter until light and fluffy (about three minutes).
+- In a medium-sized mixing bowl, mix cream cheese and butter until light and fluffy (about three minutes).

-Pipe or spread onto cooled cupcakes.
+- Pipe or spread onto cooled cupcakes.

 Join my mailing list - and receive a free eBook!